trillium-rs/trillium/docs/src/architecture.md

 to create web servers.
 One of the goals of this design is that to the extent possible, all components be replaceable by alternatives.

-## Why is replacability so important?
+## Why is substitutability so important?

 It is the author's opinion that async rust web frameworks still have a lot of exciting exploration left in the near future.
 Instead of